 First baby born in Scotland using new ground-breaking IVF technology

-MENLO PARK, CA, June 14, 2013 /CNW/ - Auxogyn announces the birth of the first baby born in Scotland at the Glasgow Centre for Reproductive Medicine (GCRM) using a ground-breaking new approach to IVF, the 'Early Embryo Viability Assessment' (Eeva™) test, that improves embryo selection.
+MENLO PARK, CA, June 14, 2013 /CNW/ - Auxogyn announces the birth of the first baby in Scotland to be born using a ground-breaking new approach to IVF, the 'Early Embryo Viability Assessment' (Eeva™) test, that improves embryo selection.

 Scotland is welcoming Baby Eva today, the world's first baby to be born and named by her parents after the new Eeva test.
 Eva was born on 11th June following Susan Walker-Dempster and David Dempster's hardship of trying to build a family together.
 Susan and David chose to have the Eeva test at the GCRM to increase their chances of IVF success.
 The new mother, Susan said "we wanted every chance to be successful, so we chose Eeva."

 The Eeva test uses unique predictive software in combination with a time-lapse analysis technique to automatically analyse embryo development against scientifically and clinically validated cell-division parameters.
 The test aids embryologists in selecting the most viable embryos for transfer, potentially increasing the chances of a successful IVF cycle.